Street, Stones and Stories — MP3 tour

 Highlights of our MP3 walking tour

-The expert commentary on this geology and architecture walking tour covers everything from cobbles and ‘crows feet’, to antique windows and sculpture.
-And all to the delighful accompaniment of Noel Purcell singing ‘Dublin Can Be Heaven’.
+The expert commentary on this geology and architecture walking tour of Dublin covers everything from cobblestones and ‘crows feet’, to antique windows and sculpture.
+All to the delightful accompaniment of Noel Purcell singing ‘Dublin Can Be Heaven’.

 Explore more in this audio guided tour of Dublin